pjankiewicz/pjankiewicz.github.io/blog/posts_md/zen-coding.md

 ## Constraints and simplicity

-Right now I see that the trend is to write AI code without any constraints.
+Right now, the trend is to write AI code without any guardrails.
+That may suffice for smaller projects, but serious ones require clear structure.
+Though they can feel restrictive, constraints are essential for reliable AI-generated code.
-That is nice for smaller projects.
-Serious projects need structure and constraints.
-And while we don't like to be constrained, AI written code must be constrained.

-The AI written code should have a very narrow path to succeed at any task and our role as software engineers is to constrain it as much as possible.
-The rules that I'm about to share would be hated by probably majority of software developers but the same rules will make the AI written code rock solid.
+AI-generated code should follow a narrow path to succeed at any task, and our role as software engineers is to constrain it as much as possible.
+These rules might be unpopular with many developers, but they’ll make the resulting code rock solid.

 ## From Problem to Code: Practical Methodology